-Four courses from CULT 401-417, including CULT 401 and 402.
+Subject to UNZ CUAP approval due December 2015 CULT 402 (Cultural Studies Supervised Research) and three other CULT 400-level courses.
 CULT 402 (Cultural Studies Supervised Research) will be on a topic approved by the Coordinator within a field of topics approved annually by the Board of Studies.
 The course of study for each student should be approved by the Programme Coordinator and the Head of the teaching department concerned.

-P: 60 points at 300-level in CULT courses, including CULT 301.
+P: CULT202 and 60 points at 300-level in CULT courses.
 Candidates will normally be expected to have at least a B average in their prerequisite courses.
-Candidates who have completed 60 points at 300-level in another appropriate subject, may, at the discretion of the Co-ordinator of the Cultural Studies Programme, be admitted.
-Candidates shall consult with the Co-ordinator of the Programme to determine whether and to what extent their undergraduate work qualifies as related to Cultural Studies.
+Candidates who have completed 60 points at 300-level in another appropriate subject, may, at the discretion of the Coordinator of the Cultural Studies Programme, be admitted.
+Candidates shall consult with the Coordinator of the Programme to determine whether and to what extent their undergraduate work qualifies as related to Cultural Studies.